A feminist revolution in an ancient kingdom

 "I have been raised not to dream about those things, or hold wishes beyond living a happy life now."

-But she adds: "There have been Queens in Aceh and in other Islam kingdoms, that's all I need to say."
+But she adds: "There have been queens in Aceh and in other Islam kingdoms, that's all I need to say."

 Her younger sister, Gusti Kanjeng Ratu Hayu, is bolder in speaking about the unprecedented power the princesses have been given.